breatheco-de/content/src/content/lesson/learn-to-code-js.md

 }
 ```

-**For..in**
+# For..in

-"For…in" loops can be to used to loop through the properties of an object.
+`For…in` loops can be to used to loop through the properties of an object.
 Within the parentheses, you can set any name to represent the information within the object, and then include the name of the object:

 for (var in object)<br> {
 code block to be executed